 Sri Lanka, the Indian Ocean’s jewel shaped country exceeded my expectations and I cannot wait to go back.
 Sri Lanka is an easy country to travel with English being spoken widely and public transport easy to navigate and access.
 However, if you’re expecting a super cheap Asian destination, you’re in for a surprise.
-Although Sri Lanka is certainly a cheaper destination than many western countries (like Australia), it’s definitely not on the same scale as Laos or Vietnam.
+Although Sri Lanka is certainly a cheaper destination than many western countries, it’s definitely not on the same scale as Laos or Vietnam.
 If you’re backpacking Sri Lanka, this is everything you should know before you visit to avoid getting scammed and overspending and any tips and tricks I picked up along the way.

 Backpacking Sri Lanka: Quick Reference Guide

 |Cash or credit?||Credit card in big cities / restaurants / hotels

 |Currency||Sri Lankan Rupees (LKR or Rs)|